cvera08/ClimateChangeAPIDevelopmentNodeJsExpressAxios/README.md

 npm run start
 ```

 Open [http://localhost:8000](http://localhost:8000) with your browser to see the results of the scrape in your terminal.
-You can also use certain parameters to get news from individual sources
+You can also use certain parameters to get news from individual sources.

 You may see something like this:

 [comment]: <> (v1: https://i.ibb.co/mTSSXCn/localhost-8000.png)
 [comment]: <> (v2: https://i.imgur.com/C1fp2h8.png)
 ![alt text](https://i.imgur.com/IVGRe25.png)